CTMQ

 We went with Bernard’s, the type of restaurant people go to for their 40th wedding anniversaries.
 It is not the type of place one takes a little 4-year-old boy and his unpredictable 9-year-old special needs brother.
 But hey, we threw caution to the wind and went for it.
 After all, this was an important celebration for us and I didn’t want to scrimp.
 To Bernard’s we go!

 Baby grand piano, knock-off impressionist paintings on the walls, monkey-suited waitstaff… perfect.
 Nothing but the best for my family.
-After all, they get dragged to museum after museum and certainly deserved some pampering for putting up with me and my nonsense.
+After all, they get dragged to museum after museum and certainly deserve some pampering for putting up with me and my nonsense.

 (The food at Bernard’s was excellent!)

-Continuing tradition below, I present to you my list of my top 10 of my 3rd 100 Connecticut museums!
-As ever, it was not super easy to cobble together.
+Continuing tradition below, I present to you my list of my top 10 of my 3rd group of 100 Connecticut museums!
+As ever, this list was not very easy to come up with.
 A few rather cool places just missed the cut and that’s never an easy decision to make.
-Also following tradition, a huge thank you to all the docents, volunteers, and keepers of the museum flame… in the face of a world transfixed by smartphones and TV on demand.
+Also following tradition, a huge thank you to all the docents, volunteers, and keepers of the museum flame… in the face of a world transfixed by smartphones and streaming services.
 Cheers!

-June 2014, 2015, & 2016
+June 2014 & 2016

 I didn’t want to like this place.
 After all, it is an unapologetic tourist trap.
-It looks like one, it’s located where you’d think (on the way to the casinos), and it’s certainly priced like one.
+It looks like one, it’s located where you’d think one would be (on the way to the casinos), and it’s certainly priced like one.
 It seems like it would be a corny rip-off.
 And it my well be a rip-off depending on your situation.

-9. The Yale Medical Library and Cushing Center, New Haven
+9. The Cushing Center & Yale Medical Library, New Haven

 That’s what I said when Hoang and I took a vacation day for her birthday and headed to New Haven for an afternoon of brains and fetal skeletons and all sorts of fun stuff like that at Yale.
 The Cushing Center is in the basement of the Yale Medical Library.

-My visit with Hoang in October 2011!
+My visits with Hoang in October 2011 and Calvin in April of 2019!

 8. Finnish-American Heritage Society Museum, Canterbury